 Having said all that beekeeping can be a fascinating hobby but one has to be dedicated and be prepared to learn.
 In fact one never stops learning about bees and beekeeping.

 The course is open mainly to those living within Fife and there will be a limited number of places on the course so it is important to register as early as possible.
-Registration will close on the date that the course begins, 20th January 2022.
+Registration will close on the 31st December 2023.
 If the number of applicants exceeds the restricted number then their names will be entered on a waiting list.
 If you did the course last year and wish to repeat it then we offer the course at the reduced price of £10 instead of the usual £30 fee.

 Enid Brown.
 President of Fife Beekeepers Association and Dunfermline and West Fife Beekeepers Association.